"Can a Happy Ending Save THE MAJESTIC?"

 Ironically, Castle Rock is part of Warner Bros.
 Pictures.
 Jack Warner, and his brother, Harry, were avid anti-Communists.
 In fact, Jack Warner was one of the most important people who prevented the Communists from completely taking over Hollywood in the 1940s.
 The history of this can be found in Kevin Billingsley’s fabulous book, HOLLYWOOD PARTY, about the Soviet Union’s attempt to take over control of Hollywood by using the Communist Party USA and its “fellow travelers” among the American left.

+Jim Carrey stars in THE MAJESTIC as a young writer in 1951, Pete Appleton, who has just gotten his first big break in Hollywood.
+However, his contract is torn up when it’s found that he once attended a Communist front meeting while at college.
+Pete gets drunk and suffers amnesia in an accident.
+In a small town, a man named Harry Trimble, played by Martin Landau, recognizes Pete as his son, Luke, who went off to World War II nine years earlier.
+All seems to be going well, until Pete regains his memory and the FBI comes to subpoena him to testify on Communist activities in Hollywood.
 Despite another terrific performance by Carrey, much of THE MAJESTIC is dull, boring and silly.
 It also contains a strong Marxist, politically-correct worldview that favors the Communist sympathizers in Hollywood during the 1930s, 1940s and 1950s.
 In reality, these Marxists were not nice guys who were just misguided.
 They were political stooges of the Stalinist government in the Soviet Union, which murdered millions of people.
 They were the terrorist sympathizers of their day, and, like the terrorist sympathizers of Usama Bin Ladin, they should be condemned, not eulogized.